bpftrace/bpftrace/INSTALL.md

 To download the bleeding edge AppImage, go to the [workflow page](https://github.com/bpftrace/bpftrace/actions/workflows/binary.yml) and select the latest run.
-You should find an uploaded artifact like below:
+You should find an uploaded artifact(s) like below:

 <img src="./images/ci_appimage_artifact.png" width="40%" height="40%">